mdn/content/files/en-us/glossary/baseline/compatibility/index.md

 {{GlossarySidebar}}

-**Baseline** identifies newer web platform features, including APIs, CSS property sets, and JavaScript syntaxes, that works consistently across popular browsers.
-Baseline defines newer web features as being either widely available, newly available, or having limited availability in the following browsers:
+**Baseline** identifies the availability of web platform features across popular browsers, including APIs, CSS properties, and JavaScript syntax.
+Baseline describes web features as being either widely available or newly available.
+Features that do not meet the Baseline criteria are said to have limited availability.

+Baseline considers support in the following browsers:

 - Apple Safari (iOS)
 - Apple Safari (macOS)